YellowRubberDuck/dwb-qutoquvi-with-scan/README.md

 so when I get to the website with that I type :qutoquvi and it is immedietly streamed to mplayer.

-File autoquvi should be placed in your ~/.local/share/dwb/extensions/ directory
+File autoquvi should be placed in your ~/.local/share/dwb/extensions/ directory myquvi should be added to path and be executable